bruno-strandberg/MONA/data/README.md

 ===========================

 This directory stores the data necessary for the NMH sensitivity analysis.
-The raw starting point of the analysis if the file pid_result_XXX.root.
+The raw starting point of the analysis is the file pid_result_XXX.root.
 The typical ORCA MC chain is as follows (see the following line in plain text in README.md):

 gSeaGen->KM3Sim             JGandalf for tracks